Jiangyiqun/COMP9331_Socket/lab5/Lab5.md

 ### How does the actual average throughput compare to the link capacity (1Mbps)?

-- the actual average throughput is close to the link capacity.
+- the actual average throughput is less thant and close to the link capacity.

 ## Question 4: Repeat the steps outlined in Question 1 and 2 (NOT Question 3) but for TCP Reno.
 Compare the graphs for the two implementations and explain the differences.
 (Hint: compare the number of times the congestion window goes back to zero in each case).

 ![](./q1_polt_reno.png)

-- in Tahoe, the graph goes to zero every 10 seconds
+- For Tahoe, the graph goes to zero every 10 seconds
-- in Reno, the graph only goes to zero at the begining
+- For Reno, the graph only goes to zero at the begining

 ### How does the average throughput differ in both implementations?

 ![](./q1_throughput_reno.png)

-- the average throughput of Reno is highter, because the instance throughput only drops to half instead of zero in Reno.
+- the average throughput for Reno is highter, because the instance throughput only drops to half instead of zero in Reno.

 # Exercise 2: Flow Fairness with TCP